Esri/geotrigger-editor/README.md

 * Geotriggers.js [0.0.4](https://github.com/Esri/geotriggers-js)
 * Esri-Leaflet [0.0.1-rc.2](https://github.com/Esri/esri-leaflet/releases/tag/v0.0.1-rc.2)

 We recommend loading dependencies from a CDN when possible.
 All dependencies are hosted on CDNs with the exception of Backbone.Marionette, Leaflet.draw, Geotriggers.js and Esri-Leaflet, which you'll need to host yourself.

-Note that although a version of Backbone.Marionette exists on CDNjs, but that version is out of date.
-You'll need the most recent version of Marionette as it fixes issues related to breaking changes in Backbone 1.1.0.
+Note that though there is a version of Backbone.Marionette on CDNjs, it's currently out of date (1.1.0).
+You'll need the most recent version of Marionette (>= 1.2.3) as it fixes issues related to breaking changes in Backbone 1.1.0.

 If you plan to support legacy browsers (IE 8), you'll also need [html5shiv](https://github.com/aFarkas/html5shiv) and [json2](https://github.com/douglascrockford/JSON-js), which can be included with a conditional comment like so: